spacekaila/McFACTS/README.md

 #### Automated Setup

-Contained in `Makefile` are a few make commands to get everything setup and running.
+Contained in the `Makefile` are a few make commands to get everything setup and running.

 > **Note:**
 > If you are running on Windows or want to set things up manually, skip to the [manual](#manual-setup) section below.